korewireless/Developer-API/Connectivity/Activation/Activate-A-Sim/README.md

 ## API Work Flow

 - Step 1: Obtain the access_token
-- Step 2: Get all subscriptions based on account-id
+- Step 2: Get subscription-id based on account-id and iccid
-- Step 3: Create a provisioning request using the first subscription-id obtained in the previous call along with desired request body
+- Step 3: Create a provisioning request using the subscription-id obtained in the previous call along with desired request body

 #### Sample request body schema
 ```sh